Jiefei-Wang/Painless-R-compilation-and-installation-on-Ubuntu/README.md

 ## Export JAVA path
 R requires a java path to find the include header.
 This is my personal setting, I am not sure if it will work for all system.
 ```
-## Export the global environment for R to find the java path
+## Export a global environment for R to find the java path
 export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64
 ```